Yakobbb/FBLA-Coding-Programming-2021/README.md

 ### User Interaction and Feedback
 I initially had implemented a simple FAQs document within the directory of the program, but I felt that this didn't invite true user interaction.
 So in addition to this, I utilized Oracle's JavaMail API to allow messages to be sent from within the program to an external email account.
 For this project, I created a "dummy" email (fblaquizhelp2021@gmail.com) as a support line.
-With this functionality, users can voice questions and concerns, and recieve a response from the developer catered to their inquiry.
+With this added functionality, users can voice their questions and concerns, and receive a response from the developer that is catered to their inquiry.

 ### Dependencies/Tools Used
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) (class and controller development)